 I am a computer scientist.
-I like problems with impact and solve them using methods from a variety of fields, from software engineering/programming language technologies to machine learning/data mining (I believe in opportunities in data) and qualitative methods (I believe in the people and stories beyond the numbers).
+I like problems with impact and solve them using methods from a variety of fields, from software engineering/programming language technologies to AI/machine learning/data mining (I believe in opportunities in data) and qualitative methods (I believe in the people and stories beyond the numbers).

 In the very recent past, I had been with IBM as a Research Staff Member at T.J.
 Watson Research Center in New York.